ahemberg/pico_w_power_meter_mpy/README.md

 mip.install('umqtt.simple')
 mip.install('umqtt.robust')
 ```

-Note that you need to connect the board to wifi for this to work.
-Refer to the official documentation for how to do that.
+Note that you need to connect the board to Wi-Fi for this to work.
+Refer to the official documentation for instructions.

 # Getting the data
-The microcontroller will publish to an mqtt broker via the onboard wifi chip.
-The data published is in json format and is intended to be used by influxdb, but could be adapted for other use cases.
-In order to configure publishing you need to add a file called `secrets.py` in `lib/`:
+The microcontroller will publish to an MQTT broker via the onboard Wi-Fi chip.
+The data published is in JSON format and is intended to be used by InfluxDB, but could be adapted for other use cases.
+To configure publishing, you need to add a file called `secrets.py` in `lib/`:

 ```python